kbiswas9876/StudentPortal-IEPE/PHASE_1_IMPLEMENTATION_COMPLETE.md

 ## Summary

-Phase 1 stabilization has been successfully implemented across both the Student Portal and Admin Panel projects.
-All critical bugs have been fixed, database migrations created, and automated status transitions implemented.
+Phase 1 stabilization has been **fully completed** across both the Student Portal and Admin Panel projects.
+All critical bugs have been fixed, database migrations created, automated status transitions implemented, and **real-time synchronization** added to eliminate the "stuck test" bug.

 ---